oRyLee/cse15l-lab-reports/labreport4.md

 -to edit ListExamples.java go into the terminal and type in ```vim ListExamples.java```

--once the file is in the terminal it should look like the image below
+-now the terminal should look like the image below with the entirety of the ListExamples.java file

 <img width="350" alt="image" src="https://github.com/oRyLee/cse15l-lab-reports/assets/130015533/e6375a41-919f-4e48-afff-b667c36cd17b">